19hours/sg-statutes/Acts/Administration of Muslim Law Act.md

 (d) to issue a warrant of arrest to compel the attendance of any person who, after being summoned to attend, fails to do so and who does not excuse such failure to the satisfaction of the Court and to order him to pay all costs which may have been occasioned in compelling his attendance or by reason of his refusal to obey the summons; and

-(e) to exercise the powers of a Magistrate’s Court for the purpose of giving effect to a warrant of arrest or an order of imprisonment and of a court under Chapter XXXII of the Criminal Procedure Code (Cap.
-68).
+(e) to exercise the powers of a Magistrate’s Court for the purpose of giving effect to a warrant of arrest or an order of imprisonment and of a court under Division 1 of Part XXI of the Criminal Procedure Code 2010.

 [15/2010 wef 02/01/2011]